 Gardening and Maintenance

-Meril was born in Waco, Texas in 1955.
+Meril was born in Waco, Texas.
 He was in the US army from 1974 to 1977.
 He moved to Austin in 1988.
 Meril worked for several organizations in Austin, including the Salvation Army.
 He began working at St. David’s in 2012.
-He was homeless but now he has his own place.
+He was homeless, but now he has his own place.
 Meril loves playing ping pong.

 Director of Children’s Formation

-Amanda received her MFA in Acting from Brooklyn College, AB in Theatre from Davidson College, and completed coursework for an MA in Theatre Arts from San Diego State University.
-Amanda and her husband Mark (Director of Music for Bethell) live in South Austin with their three rescue doggies, Louie, Nate, and Luna.
+Amanda holds an MFA in Acting from Brooklyn College, AB in Theatre from Davidson College, and completed coursework for an MA in Theatre Arts from San Diego State University.
+Amanda and her husband Mark (Director of Music for Bethell Hall) live in South Austin with a menagerie of rescue dogs.
+They joyfully welcomed daughter Abby in 2017.

 Director of Music for Bethell Hall

 Mark Wischkaemper was already involved in church music when he graduated from Meadows School of the Arts at Southern Methodist University with a degree in Music Theory.
 After serving as baritone section leader at St. Michael’s All Angels in Dallas, he moved back to his native California and helped lead the choir at a small Lutheran church on the giant Santa Monica Boulevard in Los Angeles.
 His next opportunity came at St. James by-the-Sea Episcopal Church in La Jolla, where he served, sang, and worshipped for six years (and where he met and married Amanda!).
 Mark brings a passion for new ways of looking at worship and using music to deepen our spiritual experiences.

 In addition to serving St. David’s, Mark is an ACE-Certified Personal Trainer, plays mandolin in Songfest, and sings basically any chance he gets.
 He fell in love with Austin very quickly and enjoys exploring it with Amanda and their three dogs, Nate, Louie, and Luna.